Self-Study Math MOOCs

 Massive Open Online Classes, or MOOCs, are online courses that are open to a large amount of participants and utilize traditional course materials, as well as more innovative features such as videos.

 These MOOCs (Massive Open Online Classes) are being offered completely free through Phoenix College.
-The courses start on Tuesday, January, 15, 2015 and end on Friday, May 8, 2015.
-Registration is now open.
+There are no registration fees and all of the required course materials are free.
+The courses are self-paced and registration is ongoing.

 The following 10 math courses are being offered:

 - Introductory Algebra (MAT09x)